 Educatius Group received the largest number of international high school students on CSIET F-1 high school programs in 2017-2018!

 Kokomo High School

-SCHOOL PROFILE Kokomo High School (KHS) is a comprehensive four year secondary school with an enrollment of 2,000 students.
-The school is dedicated to helping students learn through outstanding internationally recognized programs in robotics, forensics, band and choir.
+Kokomo High School (KHS) is a comprehensive four year secondary school with an enrollment of 2,000 students.
+The school is dedicated to helping students learn through outstanding internationally recognized programs in robotics, forensics, band, and choir.
 Offering the prestigious International Baccalaureate (IB) and ESL programs, Kokomo High School creates a culture of excellence and achievement.
-FACILITIES Kokomo High School is proud of its expansive campus facilities with two indoor gymnasiums, swimming and diving pools, four soccer fields, football/track stadiums, ten tennis courts, two softball and a baseball diamond.
+FACILITIES Kokomo High School is proud of its expansive campus facilities with two indoor gymnasiums, swimming and diving pools, four soccer fields, football/track stadiums, ten tennis courts, two softball fields, and a baseball diamond.
 There are outdoor locker rooms for track and football, and a new business lab with special learning environments.
-The school also has a unique opportunity to living in a dorm.
+The school also has a unique opportunity for students to live in a dorm.
 SPORTS AND ARTS Kokomo High School is a charter member of the premier (and oldest) sports conference in Indiana, the North Central Conference.
-KHS has a long history of clubs and courses to support various artistic interests; drama,band and choir are some of the activities founded when the school first opened.
-COMMUNITY INFORMATION Kokomo is found about one hour north of the state’s largest city, Indianapolis.
-It has a rich history and plenty of multi-cultural events, celebrations and festivals to enjoy year-round.
-For entertainment and shopping there is a 12-screen movie theater, live music venues, and two major shopping malls.
+KHS has a long history of club

 Marblehead High School